qaalabs/DE5M6/docs/day2/incident-response-practice.md

 ---

 ## Overview
-Building on the morning's simple breaks (file renames, schema changes), this session introduces more complex failure scenarios that mirror real-world production issues.
-Learners work individually to create and observe performance problems, data corruption, and resource constraint scenarios, developing skills for handling sophisticated operational challenges.
+Building on the previous exercise simple breaks (file renames, schema changes), this session suggests more complex failure scenarios that mirror real-world production issues.
+Work individually to create and observe performance problems, data corruption, and resource constraint scenarios, developing skills for handling sophisticated operational challenges.

 ---